 Testing = Yes- Testing on arrival.
 Tourists arriving into Cuba will be tested at the airport.
 After the test is taken, the traveler will quarantine at their hotel for a maximum for 24 hours for test results.
 If the test is negative, the traveler can enjoy their vacation.

 The test upon arrival is free for all tourists.

-Other rules for Phase 2 Reopening (July)
+Other rules for Cuba's Reopening (in Phase 2)

 - Tourists will only be allowed to stay at hotels in the ‘Cayo’ areas listed above

 - Excursions can be offered by tour companies, but only ones that stay within the ‘Cayo’ areas